-- Each device and internet browser has different ways to adjust security and privacy features.
-Run an internet search to help determine how to protect your devices. - Whenever you disclose personal or financial information over the internet, look for the lock symbol and the "s" in "https" at the beginning of the website address.
+- Enable multifactor authentication whenever offered.
+This feature requires an additional step beyond entering your password to access your account such as entering a passcode sent to you. - Each device and internet browser has different ways to adjust security and privacy features.
+Run an internet search to help determine how to protect your devices. - Whenever you disclose personal or financial information online, look for the lock symbol and the "s" in "https" at the beginning of the website address.
 The "s" means the site is secure. - If making online purchases, use a credit card instead of a debit card to best limit your financial risk. - Know that some scammers "phish" for personal information using emails or phone calls that appear to be from your bank or a government agency and seek personal information, such as bank-account numbers, passwords or Social Security numbers. - Never respond to unexpected requests for your personal information.
 Instead, contact the "source" at a phone number you trust.
 For example, call the phone number on your billing statement or the back of your credit card.